 Madestones offers its clients sparkling lab-grown diamonds in white, pink, blue and yellow colours in both round and most of the fancy shapes.
 You will find our diamonds in D-K colours and clarity between Internally Flawless and SI2.
 We offer a variety of sizes ranging from lower than 0.01ct to beyond 5cts.

-Most of our diamonds that are at least 0.30ct or more are usually provided with a diamond report from the International Gemological Institute (IGI).
+Most of our synthetic diamonds that are at least 0.30ct or more are usually provided with a diamond report from the International Gemological Institute (IGI).
 All our certified diamonds are laser inscribed with the certificate number and the mention laboratory grown diamond.